slatedocs/slate/source/includes/_home.md

 After you upload the required supporting documents, you need to choose which products that you want to use.

-**3. Submit your Request**: CClick “Submit”, and a new status of “Waiting for Approval” should appear on Home page, indicating that your request has been submitted along with your supporting documents.
+**3. Submit your Request**: Click “Submit”, and a new status of “Waiting for Approval” should appear on Home page, indicating that your request has been submitted along with your supporting documents.

 ![Upgrade](images/upgrade_3.png)